tactcomplabs/sst-pim/README.md

 The PIM provides a user extensible finite state machine (FSM) that allows sequencing access to/from a region of DRAM and to/from a local SRAM.

+## Supported Platforms

+Currently only MacOS is supported.

 ## Getting Started